 The Council's monitoring programme for the period under review included two site inspections.
-It was not considered necessary to collect samples for analysis during this period.
+It was not necessary to collect samples for analysis during this period.

-As in the previous years, the monitoring indicated that the site was complying with the requirements of their resource consent and there were no unauthorized incidents recorded during 2011-2013.
+As in the previous years, the monitoring indicated that the site was complying with the requirements of their resource consent.
+There were no unauthorised incidents recorded during 2013-2015.

-During the period, the Company demonstrated a high level of environmental performance and compliance with their resource consent.
+During the period, the Company demonstrated a high level of both administrative and environmental performance and compliance with their resource consent.